Bless God My Soul O Lord My God – Hymn Lyric

 The hymn continues by comparing God to a curtain that stretches out the heavens.
 This imagery reminds us of the vastness and expansiveness of the universe, and how God is the one who created and sustains it all.
 The writer seems in awe of God’s ability to lay the beams of His chambers within the waters and to make the clouds His chariot, moving on wings of wind.

 The hymn then reflects on the power and authority of God, describing how He made the foundations of the earth and established them so that it would never shake.
-The writer alludes to the biblical account of creation, highlighting God’s role in covering the earth with water and then commanding the waters to retreat.
+The writer alludes to the biblical account of creation, highlighting God’s role in covering the earth with and then commanding the waters to retreat.

 The hymn emphasizes God’s control over the elements, mentioning how His voice rebukes the waters and causes them to flee.
 The thunderous voice of God is portrayed as powerful and awe-inspiring, forcing the waters to hasten away.
-The mountains and valleys are depicted as responding to God’s command, ascending and according to His design.
+The mountains and valleys are depicted as responding to God’s command, ascending and descending according to His design.

 The writer notes that God has set a boundary for the waters, so they do not cover the face of the earth again.
 This demonstrates God’s wisdom and order in creation, ensuring that the waters remain within their limits.
 From this boundary, God sends forth springs that provide water to all the creatures of the earth, even the wild animals.